BurntxNoodle/blog/RedTeam/AttackPathsAndCommands.md

 `find <directory> -user <user> 2>&1 | grep -v "Permission denied" | grep -v "/proc/"`

 Example: `find / -user jimmy 2>&1 | grep -v "Permission denied" | grep -v "/proc/"`
-* finds all files starting from the directory `/` (that's the root directory - the top most level directory of the linux system) that is owned by the user `jimmy`.
+* Finds all files starting from the directory `/` (that's the root directory - the top most level directory of the linux system) that is owned by the user `jimmy`.
 The output is piped into a couple `grep -v` commands to exclude lines that contain `Permission denied` and `/proc/` since the first are inaccessible and `/proc/` contains information on running processes (usually not needed).

+### Finding files owned by a specific group
+`find <directory> -group <group> 2>&1 | grep -v "Permission denied" | grep -v "/proc/"`

+Example: `find / -group ftpusers`
+* Finds all files starting from the directory `/` that belongs to the group `ftpusers`.

 ### Checking what groups a user is in
 `net user <user> /domain`